-Andrew C. Gainey is a Colonel in the U.S. Army.
-On June 19, 2019, Colonel Gainey became the executive officer for the 37th Vice Chief of Staff for the Army.
-Prior to this assignment, Colonel Gainey was a Senior Military Assistant in the Office of the Undersecretary of Defense, the Brigade Commander for the 17th Field Artillery Brigade, a Military Assistant in the Immediate Office of the Secretary of Defense, and Battalion Commander for the 1-7 Field Artillery, 2BCT, 1st Infantry Division.
+From June 2019 to June 2020, Gen. Gainey served as the executive officer for the 37th Vice Chief of Staff for the Army.
+Prior to this assignment, Gen. Gainey was a Senior Military Assistant in the Office of the Undersecretary of Defense, the Brigade Commander for the 17th Field Artillery Brigade, a Military Assistant in the Immediate Office of the Secretary of Defense, and Battalion Commander for the 1-7 Field Artillery, 2BCT, 1st Infantry Division.

 Lisa Dyanne Gainey

 Lisa Dyanne Gainey, who died from great cancer on March 1, 2012, was born in Frankfurt, Germany.
 Lisa was a graduate of Richland Northeast High School in Columbia, South Carolina.
 She later graduated with a degree in Business Management from Florida Agricultural and Mechanical University and received a Master’s Degree in Human Resources from Webster University.
 At the time of her passing, Lisa was employed as a Senior Human Resources Manager for The Home Depot Corporation in Atlanta, Georgia.